Tips on Buying a Used RV From a Private Owner

 There are two reasons to do the inspection before making the offer:

 1. To make sure that there are no serious problems with the RV that could end up being a deal breaker.

-2. If you do find some problems with the RV that the owners did not tell you about, you can use those problems as negotiation points to lower the price.
+2. If you do find some problems with the RV that the owners did not tell you about, you can use those problems as leverage in your negotiations with the owners.